 In fact, Harper Collins recently launched the Heartdrum Imprint!
 Heartdrum publishes children’s books that “emphasize the present and future of Indian Country and the strength of young Indigenous heroes.”

-Use this list to share amazing, inclusive books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.
+Use this list to share amazing, inclusive middle grade and a few YA books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.

 The Brave by James Bird